gilbertyap/EC601-A2Team6-MultiSpeakerIdentification/Sprint4/README.md

 These results show us that with our constraints while using the SCC, we may not be able to get the same results as the pre-trained models.
 Since we are using the VoxCeleb1 dataset, we may be better off using the pre-trained model provided by `pyannote-audio` through Torch Hub.
 However, our above results show that continued training of the network does yeild better results.

 ## Next Steps

+In our final sprint and before our final presentation, we have a few main goals to accomplish:

+* Generate DER values for audio-only speaker identification of our selected videos.

+* Develop our prioritization system

+* Perform tests on videos with visual distortions/degradations

+* Make the system easier to use by any developer

+In Sprint 5, we will focus on developing our prioritization system.
+We will need to verify our system against the timestamps provided by the `VoxCeleb1` dataset and see if we can improve on the DER values when compared to audio only.